ChathuminiBandara/layered-architecture/README.md

 # Layered Architecture Project

 Welcome to the Layered Architecture project!
-This project is developed for educational purposes, specifically to teach Layered Architecture concepts to students in the GDSE program at IJSE.
+This project is developed for educational purposes, specifically to learn Layered Architecture concepts.

 ## Overview